Symphony Nova Scotia: Recent history

 In 2018, Holly Mathieson first guest-conducted the orchestra, as one of two finalist candidates for the post of music director.
 She returned in November 2019 for a further guest-conducting engagement.
-In December 2019, Symphony Nova Scotia announced the appointment of Mathieson as its next music director, effective January 2020, with an initial contract of 3 years.
+In December 2019, Symphony Nova Scotia announced the appointment of Mathieson as its next music director, effective January 2020, with an initial contract of three years.
 Mathieson is the first female conductor to be named music director of Symphony Nova Scotia.
+It was announced that the 2024-2025 season will be Mathieson's last season as the music director of Symphony Nova Scotia.

 Cross-over collaborations

 Symphony Nova Scotia has collaborated with popular and folk music artists.
 According to CBC Canada Live broadcaster Andrew Craig, “Symphony Nova Scotia simply proves that orchestras can evolve, and that there is no loss of artistic integrity in promoting the music of living composers, pop or otherwise.”

 Pops collaborations in recent years include: